Need an update on your favourite tours? We've got you covered

-We know it’s a tough time for live entertainment fans, but we’re here to fill you with a little bit of joy – because some of our favourite artists have announced new, rescheduled tour dates for 2020 and 2021.
+We know it’s a tough time for live entertainment fans, but we’re here to fill you with a little bit of joy – because some of our favourite artists have announced new, rescheduled tour dates for 2021.

 Find out all the info below and keep checking back for more news!

 Sydney rapper Chillinit has announced new dates to support his new album The Octagon, with a rescheduled tour ready to go down in April and May.
 The record came out in late January and debuted at #2 in the ARIA charts.

 Is there a bigger Australian artist right now than Tones And I?
 We don’t think so.
 Fresh off the back of some standout sets at Laneway Festival, the global breakout artist is ready to bring her swag of killer, catchy tunes to venues right around the country.

 If you thought you might’ve had to miss out on The Rubens’ biggest run of shows since their 2018 tour behind LO LA RU, rest assured, the guys have rescheduled their Australian tour dates.
 The tour is in celebration of The Rubens’ 2019 single ‘Live In Life’ but it will also be our first chance to hear their latest single ‘Heavy Weather’ live.

 Sir Rod Stewart is set to make a triumphant return to Australian stages in 2022.
 It’s been 50 years (we can’t believe it either) since Stewart released his first solo album An Old Raincoat Won’t Ever Let You Down, across the last five decades, he has scored nine #1 albums and 26 top ten singles in the UK, as well as 17 top ten albums and 16 top ten singles in the US.